muksaw/DefineWord/README.md

 # StreamingExtension
-## Objective
-Creating a google extension widget that allows for users to see which of their favorite streamers is live on a variety of platforms.
+- **Objective:** Creating a google extension widget that allows for users to see which of their favorite streamers is live on a variety of platforms.
 ---